mkulaczkowski/clusterone-tutorials/tf-estimator/README.md

 ## More Info

-For further information on this example, take a look at the tutorial based on this repository on the Clusterone Blog. **ADD LINK HERE**
+For further information on this example, take a look at the [tutorial](https://clusterone.com/blog/2018/09/19/distributed-tensorflow-estimator-class) based on this repository on the Clusterone Blog.

 For further info on the MNIST dataset, check out [Yann LeCun's page](http://yann.lecun.com/exdb/mnist/) about it.
 To learn more about TensorFlow and Deep Learning in general, take a look at the [TensorFlow](https://tensorflow.org) website.